Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Hayes, Elijah Cabot (1893-1990).
 Autobiography, 1980

-Typescript of autobiography of Acadia Parish educator and farmer, Elijah Cabot Hayes; handwritten original in Acadia Parish Library; transcription by Mary Alice Fontenot.
+Typescript of the autobiography of Acadia Parish educator and farmer, Elijah Cabot Hayes; handwritten original in Acadia Parish Library; transcription by Mary Alice Fontenot.
 Donated by Mary Alice Fontenot.

 Francis, Willie (1929-1947).
 Collection, 1945-1947